qlik-product-success/qryperf-odbc-test-tool/README.md

 - Requires .NET Framework v4.5 and above
 - Is a 64-bit application (can be built for 32 bit if needed)
 - Uses .NET’s System.Data.ODBC provider to work with ODBC

+#License

+This project is provided "AS IS", without any warranty, under the MIT License - see the LICENSE file for details